unb-libraries/ojs-extras/README.md

 Data munging scripts used by journal production staff.

-`ojs-extras/etcscripts/deleteSubmissions`
+`ojs-extras/etcscripts/listSubmissionIds`

 Bookmarklet hack to work around the lack of a batch submission deletion option in the OJS web interface.
-Copy the contents of `ojs-extras/etcscripts/deleteSubmissions/bookmarklet.js` into the location field of a new bookmark.
+Copy the contents of `ojs-extras/etcscripts/listSubmissionIds/bookmarklet.js` into the location field of a new bookmark.
+Replace `OJS_INSTALL_DIR` with the base URL of your OJS install, e.g., `http://your.domain.org/ojs-2.4`